reflectoring/reflectoring.github.io/content/blog/2021/2021-08-05-bean-validation-with-spring-boot.md

 ## Validating Input to a Spring MVC Controller

-Let's say we have implemented a Spring REST controller and want to validate the input that' passed in by a client.
+Let's say we have implemented a Spring REST controller and want to validate the input that's passed in by a client.
 There are three things we can validate for any incoming HTTP request:

 * the request body,